 Elon Musk thinks that the tech to make a car drive itself will be working at Tesla in around 3 years, leaving him two years to fight for the right of users to use it.
 Road law has already been softened in that direction in states like California, but it’s likely that Uber is looking for an absolute self-driving car before it’s going to buy any from Tesla Motors.

 Meanwhile Uber’s own team is working on getting a Tesla Motors competitor onto the road.
 The self-driving Uber could kill a good chunk of the market for a Tesla Motors RoboCar.

 The RoboCar, and a massive injection of cash from firms like Uber, may be the only thing that can secure a solid future for Tesla Motors.
 The race is now on, and only another miracle from Mr. Musk, in both the tech and the legal worlds, will be able to secure the massive order that Mr. Kalanick has promised.

 Note: Looking to invest in Tesla or interested in other investment ideas, we have a range of resources that could help.
-See our featured stockbrokers and mobile trading apps for US customers.
-Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.
+See our featured stock brokers and mobile trading apps for US customers.
+Alternatively, if you want to buy shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.